The Secret of the Golden FlowerStephen Farah

 Maybe you can guess what came next.

 Yes, you got it!
-I spent the two decades, to be exact, at the time of writing, studying the magnum opus, the 20 volumes of the Collected Works, of C. G. Jung.
-Determined to penetrate to the core of the mystery I had stumbled upon the secret of the Golden Flower, the Diamond Body and the promise of eternal life!
+I spent the next two decades, to be exact, at the time of writing, studying the magnum opus, the 20 volumes of the Collected Works, of C. G. Jung.
+Determined to penetrate to the core of the mystery I had stumbled upon: the Secret of the Golden Flower, the Diamond Body and the promise of eternal life!

 It is difficult to put into words what I learnt.
 I am going to try though, but I ask you to bear in mind that the map is not the territory.